-Oats yield the best in the black and grey wooded soil zones due to the higher moisture content of the soil (Saskatchewan Ministry of Agriculture 2009)
+Oat yield the best in the black and grey wooded soil zones due to the higher moisture content of the soil.
+Select fields with good drainage, sandy loam to heavy clay soil textures.
+Oat is well adapted to no-till fields where retention of non-cereal stubble and snow and improved soil water infiltration provide increased soil moisture.

-More desirable rotational crops include: canola, hayfields, soybeans, and/or other legumes.
-These crops give oats a strong potential by providing nutrients and reducing disease risk.
-Corn falls between the desirable rotational crops and the cereal grains.
-Corn can increase the risk of some plant diseases and tie up nitrogen early in the season.
+More desirable rotational crops include: canola, hayfields, peas, lentils, soybeans, and/or other legumes.
+Pulses give the oat crop a strong yield potential by providing nutrients and reducing disease risk.
+Because of the wild oat control achieved in canola crops, they may be preferable to pulses as a rotational crop, if wild oat are present.
+Corn falls between the desirable rotational crops listed above and cereal grains.
+Corn can increase the risk of some plant diseases and crop residues tie up nitrogen early in the season.

 |Relative % yield (crop on own stubble=100%)|